RebelliousSmile/espanso-pp/obsidian/README.md

+### A collection of...

-a collection of triggers about markdown formatting specifically on obsidian (this guy breaks sometimes the espanso work)
+triggers about markdown formatting specifically on obsidian (this guy breaks sometimes the espanso work)

 package_repo: https://github.com/tnntwister/espanso-pp

-### how to install it ?
+### How to install it ?

 after have installed espanso, use this command :